10 min read

 5. Pasir Ris

-Spend relaxed days at the nearby Pasir Ris Park cycling, roller blading, having a barbeque or a picnic, or head over to entertainment hub Downtown East for thrilling water rides, chalet stays, prawning, climbing, indoor skating, movies, and karaoke singing with the whole family.
+Spend relaxed days at the nearby Pasir Ris Park cycling, roller blading, having a barbecue or a picnic, or head over to the entertainment hub Downtown East for thrilling water rides, chalet stays, prawning, climbing, indoor skating, movies, and karaoke singing with the whole family.

 What do our customers say?